 - Eating yogurt with live and active cultures

 - Enjoying cheeses such as Cheddar, Swiss and Colby, which are naturally low in lactose.

-- Each dairy product has a different amount of lactose found naturally in the product, Fall In Love with Dairy Again with this list of lactose amounts in popular dairy products.
+- Each dairy product has a different amount of lactose, see the table in Fall In Love with Dairy Again for lactose amounts in popular dairy products.